bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 ## Business objects in processes

 When you design a process, you specify the variables to be used in the process.
 These can include variables that are instances of business objects defined in the BDM.
-You [define a business object variable](specify-data-in-a-process-definition.md) in Bonita BPM Studio in a similar way to defining other process variables.
+You [define a business object variable](specify-data-in-a-process-definition.md) in Bonita Studio in a similar way to defining other process variables.

 #### persistenceID

 Each object created in the database has a unique read-only ID called a persistenceID.
 For each new persistenceID created, the number is incremented.
-The persistenceID is invisible to the end user in Bonita BPM Portal.
+The persistenceID is invisible to the end user in Bonita Portal.
 A developer can recover this Id by using the method `getPersistenceID`.

 When you declare a persisted business object instance in a process, there are two ways you can initialize it: